KrustyG/M4AtoMP4/README.md

 Monitors the network for .m4s files and displays their URLs using a preview image or as a link.

+## Installing the M4S Network Monitor Extension

+Follow these steps to install the extension from the `M4AtoMP4.rar` archive:

+### Step 1: Extract the Archive
+- Locate the `M4AtoMP4.rar` file.
+- Use an extraction tool (such as **WinRAR**, **7-Zip**, or **The Unarchiver**) to extract the contents of `M4AtoMP4.rar`.
+- Extract it to a folder of your choice.
+This will give you a folder named `M4AtoMP4` or similar, containing the extension files (e.g., `manifest.json`, JavaScript files, etc.).

+### Step 2: Open Chrome or Opera Extensions Page
+- Open **Google Chrome or Opera**.
+- In the address bar, type: `chrome://extensions/` and press **Enter**.
+- Enable **Developer mode** by toggling the switch in the top-right corner.

+### Step 3: Load the Unpacked Extension
+- Click the **Load unpacked** button that appears once Developer mode is enabled.
+- Navigate to the folder where you extracted `M4AtoMP4.rar`.
+- Select the folder that contains the extension files.

+### Step 4: Confirm Installation
+- Once you select the folder, Chrome will load the extension, and it should appear in your list of installed extensions.
+- You may now see the extension icon in the browser toolbar, and it's ready for use.

+**Note**: The extension will function only when the popup is open, and no data is transmitted to any external server.

+### Troubleshooting
+- Make sure that all necessary files are present in the extracted folder (`manifest.json`, JavaScript files, HTML, etc.).
+- If you encounter issues, try re-extracting the `M4AtoMP4.rar` file to ensure no files were corrupted during the extraction process.

 Privacy Policy for M4S Network Monitor
 ======================================